Chris Mosier

-In 2020 Mosier became the first openly transgender male athlete to ever compete in an Olympic trial alongside other men; however, he was unable to finish the race due to injury.
+In 2020 Mosier became the first openly transgender man to ever compete in an Olympic trial alongside other men; however, he was unable to finish the Racewalking event due to injury.

-Mosier began competing in triathlon in 2009 as female.
-In 2010, Mosier publicly self-identified as a transgender man in The Advocate, an American LGBTQ+ magazine, after competing in his first race as male.
-In 2011 Mosier was featured in The New York Times prior to competing in the Nautica New York City Triathlon, a race he competed in two years prior as female.

-In 2016 Mosier was chosen as the first openly transgender athlete to be featured in the "Body Issue" of ESPN The Magazine.

 Activism

 Mosier is the founder of transathlete.com, a resource for students, athletes, coaches, and administrators to find information about trans inclusion in athletics at various levels of play.
 He also works with LGBTQ sports leagues to improve transgender inclusion.
 Mosier has spoken across the world about inclusion in sports, his experience as a transgender athlete, athlete activism, and creating more inclusive spaces.

-In 2019, Mosier joined the Board of Directors of Point of Pride, a non-profit which works to benefit trans people in need through gender-affirming support programs that empower them to live more authentically.
+In 2019, Mosier joined the Board of Directors of Point of Pride, a non-profit that works to benefit trans people in need through gender-affirming support programs that empower them to live more authentically.

 Mosier was previously the Vice President of Program Development and Community Relations for You Can Play, an organization that works to ensure the safety and inclusion of all in sports - including LGBTQ athletes, coaches, and fans.

-Previously, Mosier was the Executive Director of GO!
+Previously, Mosier was the executive director of GO!
 Athletes, a national non-profit network of current and former LGBTQ high school and college student-athletes which creates safer spaces in athletics through visibility, education, and advocacy.

 Gender transition

 Mosier struggled with gender identity at a young age.
 He knew at the age of four years that his gender identity (male) and biological sex (female) did not match.
-He began his transition in 2010 when he legally changed his name, and then began to receive testosterone injections.
-By making this transition, Mosier gave up his top ranking in the women's category.
+He began his transition in 2010 when he legally changed his name, and then began a medical transition.
+Although many assumed that making this transition would make Mosier a "middle of the pack" athlete, he has been able to excel in the men's category.

 Mosier spoke about his experience with Chicago Go Pride, saying, "Competing as a woman, I thought about gender all the time, to a point where it interfered with my ability to be successful because I didn't feel comfortable at races.
 Now, I feel more able to focus and gender doesn't come up as much."

 Coaching activity

 Mosier is a USA Triathlon certified coach.
-He has also been a coach and ambassador for the Empire Triathlon Club in NYC since 2012, and in 2017 began coaching at EDGE Athlete Lounge in Chicago, Illinois.
+He was a coach and ambassador for the Empire Triathlon Club in NYC from 2012 to 2016, and in 2017 began coaching at EDGE Athlete Lounge in Chicago, Illinois.
 In 2014, he was named 2014's Best Personal Trainer of the Northeast by Competitor magazine.